mgenware/ting/README.md

 ting.sanitize(
-  html,             // the HTML string which need to be sanitized options,          // [Optional] ting options overrideOptions,  // [Optional] a function to override sanitize-html options );
+  html,             // the HTML string which need to be sanitized options,          // [Optional] ting options overrideOptions,  // [Optional] a function to override the internal sanitize-html options );
 ```